Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Background material

-\paragraph{Metrics.} A \emph{metric complex} is a connected simplicial complex equipped with the geodesic metric making each $k$-simplex isometric to a regular $k$-simplex in $\reals^{k+1}$ of edge lengths equal to~$1$, using barycentric coordinates to define the isometry.
+A \emph{metric complex} is a connected simplicial complex equipped with the geodesic metric making each $k$-simplex isometric to a regular $k$-simplex in $\reals^{k+1}$ of edge lengths equal to~$1$, using barycentric coordinates to define the isometry.
 A \emph{hyperbolic complex} $X$ is a Gromov hyperbolic metric complex; equivalently, the $1$-skeleton is Gromov hyperbolic.
 The Gromov boundary is denoted $\bdy X$, and we denote $\overline X = X \union \bdy X$ with its Gromov topology.
-The space of two point subsets is denoted $\bdy^2 X = \{\{\xi,\eta\} \suchthat \xi \ne \eta \in \bdy X\}$ with topology induced by the 2-1 covering map $(\bdy X \times \bdy X) - \Delta \mapsto \bdy^2 X$, equivalently the Hausdorff topology on compact subsets of~$\bdy X$.
+The space of two point subsets is denoted $\bdy^2 X = \{\{\xi,\eta\} \suchthat \xi \ne \eta \in \bdy X\}$.
+The topology on $\bdy^2 X$ is induced by the 2-1 covering map $(\bdy X \times \bdy X) - \Delta \mapsto \bdy^2 X$; equivalently, it is the subspace topology induced by the Hausdorff topology on compact subsets of~$\bdy X$.

 \textbf{Remark.} Using the Rips complex one easily sees that every geodesic metric space is quasi-isometric to some metric complex \cite{Gromov:hyperbolic}.
 Since the spaces we use in this work are all metric complexes, we couch our results in that language.